JavenCao/Thala_Rescue_workflow/README.md

 # Thala_Rescue_workflow

-This workflow describes how to rescue the Bam files for thalassaemia mutation detecton in a batch mode on clusters managed by PBS.
+This workflow describes how to rescue the Bam files for thalassaemia mutation detecion on clusters managed by PBS.

-Pre-request:
+## Pre-request:

-(!)
-Run workflow of Easy_WES_By_PBS(at least get Bam file in each sample folder).
+(1) Bam files in each sample folders, and the folder structure is illustrated [here](https://github.com/JavenCao/Easy_WES_By_PBS)

+(2) Python module dependency: pysam, numpy

 Now let's start the rescue process, and suppose our working directory is /home/data/Thalaproject.